psnewer/nautilus_trader/docs/integrations/bybit.md

 ```

 :::note
-Without `is_leverage=True` in the params, SPOT orders will only use your available balance
+Without `is_leverage=True` in the params, Spot orders will only use your available balance
 and won't borrow funds, even if you have auto-borrow enabled on your Bybit account.
 :::